csankat92/musicstreaming_data_modeling/README.md

-## Data Modeling with Postgres Project
+## Music Streaming Data Modeling Project

 #### Project Summary
 Streaming (Company Name) has created a new music streaming application and wants to establish a Postgres DB to house their song and user activity data.
 The analytics team at Streaming wants to analyze what songs users are listening to, but do not have a way to query the data.
 The data is currently resides in two types of JSON files, one type hosting the user_activity data and the other hosting song data.